-Source of Funding: School of Nursing/Friends of Nursing Fund
+Source of Funding: Friends of Nursing Fund

 Eligibility: Pre-licensure BSN; One Junior Nursing Student, and one senior Nursing student.

 Selection: Letter of recommendation from at least one clinical instructor.
 The selection committee will then make the final selection based on individual award criteria.